Last updated: May 4, 2026

 Emergency help now

-- State tax notice, refund delay, or filing confusion: call the Arizona Department of Revenue at 602-255-3381 or, from many Arizona areas outside Phoenix, 1-800-352-4090, using the contact numbers printed in the 2025 Form 140 instructions.
+- State tax notice, refund delay, or filing confusion: call the Arizona Department of Revenue at 602-255-3381.
+From area codes 520 and 928, call 1-800-352-4090.

 Who this page is for

-This page is for older adults in Arizona, retirees, low-income seniors, homeowners, renters, caregivers, widows and widowers, veterans, and adult children helping a parent.
+This page is for older adults in Arizona, retirees, low-income seniors, homeowners, renters, caregivers, widows and widowers, veterans, disabled seniors, and adult children helping a parent.
 It is also for people who feel lost about which office handles what.

 Quick facts